Skip to content

 <swiftlet name="sys$hacontroller" preferred-active="true" negotiation-timeout="60000" split-brain-instance-action="backup-and-standby"/>

-Replication Channel and Heartbeat Management
+Replication Channel and Heartbeat Monitoring

 Configuration Example: